swapnilsah18/Wine-Quality-Analysis/README.md

 # Wine-Quality-Analysis
-Learn how to classify wine quality using Logistic Regression and Random Forest Classifier.
+Learn how to classify wine quality using various Classification algorithms